idio-lang/DIPS/source/scheme/advanced-scheme.rst

 		body+))
   (foo e1 e2))

-:question:`Eh?
+:socrates:`Eh?
 What's happened there and what's that doing?`

 Look carefully.
 We've done a similar trick with the bindings.
 Firstly, the symbols have become the formal arguments again but,